Beta vulgaris: Cultivation

 Beets are cultivated for fodder (e.g. mangelwurzel), for sugar (the sugar beet), as a leaf vegetable (chard or "Bull's Blood"), or as a root vegetable ("beetroot", "table beet", or "garden beet").
+It is the most important crop of the large order Caryophyllales.

 "Blood Turnip" was once a common name for beet root cultivars for the garden.
 Examples include: Bastian's Blood Turnip, Dewing's Early Blood Turnip, Edmand Blood Turnip, and Will's Improved Blood Turnip.

 The "earthy" taste of some beetroot cultivars comes from the presence of geosmin.
 Researchers have not yet answered whether beets produce geosmin themselves or whether it is produced by symbiotic soil microbes living in the plant.
 Breeding programs can produce cultivars with low geosmin levels yielding flavours more acceptable to consumers.

 Beets are one of the most boron-intensive of modern crops, a dependency possibly introduced as an evolutionary response its pre-industrial ancestor's constant exposure to sea spray; on commercial farms, a 60 tonne per hectare (26.8 ton/acre) harvest requires 600 grams of elemental boron per hectare (8.6 ounces/acre) for growth.
 A lack of boron causes the meristem and the shoot to languish, eventually leading to heart rot.